model/model.py file. The simplest directory structure is:

 init

-As mentioned above, the __init__ method is used to initialize the Model class, and allows you to read in configuration parameters and runtime information.
+The__init__ method initializes the Model class.
+Use it to read configuration parameters and runtime information.

 The simplest signature for __init__ is: